mostafachegeni/UZH-Cardano-Network/scripts/step5_mint_token.md

 # 4. Copy Payment Keys and Payment Address
 The next pivotal step involves generating the necessary keys and addresses.
 These are the foundational elements that will enable our token transactions:
 ```
-# copy the keys
 cp ~/keys/utxo-keys/payment.*  ~/nft/

-#To check if the address has successfully received the funds, use the following command:
 address=$(cat payment.addr)

+# Check if the address has successfully received the funds:
 cardano-cli query utxo --address $address --testnet-magic 2023

 # The output should look like the following:
 #                            TxHash                                 TxIx        Amount
 # --------------------------------------------------------------------------------------